FaeInterestingWorld/.github/profile/README.md

 For example, if a person enjoys movies or video games involving the shooting of zombies.
 FAEs will likely not restrict it if it assess that the human is capable of distinguishing between fiction and reality.
 This allow huamns to experience the full range of emotions and increasing the interestingness of the world while also clarifying that onty actions that causes a reduction in autonomy is to be avoided.

+Edge-case: If a person restrict themself from certain actions that does not reduce the autonomy of others out of fear of being judged, Faes may unexpectedly consider this as bad due the self wrought reduction of autonomy.

 ### Don'ts